hardyoyo/RodmanPottingerCookbook/recipes/CreamyPestoSauce.md

 Combine all ingredients in a blender, and process until fairly smooth.

 This makes for a lightning-fast dinner, and is a very common meal at our house.

+When our kids were young, we called this "Dad's famous Pasta."

 \label{creamy-pesto-sauce}